Swiss Bliss in the Valley: Lauterbrunnen 2 Day Itinerary

 LODGING: Mountain Hostel (45 CHF/night including a free breakfast buffet)

 So…I’ll be honest, this title is misleading.
-My recommendation isn’t to stay in a Lauterbrunnen hotel, it’s to stay above Lautebrunnen in a little village called Gimmelwald, specifically in the Mountain Hostel.
+My recommendation isn’t to stay in a Lauterbrunnen hotel, instead it’s to stay above Lauterbrunnen in a little village called Gimmelwald, specifically in the Mountain Hostel.

 Picture this: You’re going to wake up in the most adorable wooden cabin you’ve ever seen, situated against staggeringly enormous snow-capped mountains in every direction.
-This particular hostel is only accessible via cable car, meaning there’s not one car in the entire village.
-It’s so quiet and perfectly peaceful that you can hear the roaring of waterfalls cascading down these rock faces echo throughout the valley.
-Yeah, these hills are alive.
+This particular hostel is only accessible via cable car, meaning there’s not one vehicle in the entire village.
+It’s so quiet and perfectly peaceful that you can hear the roaring of waterfalls cascading down rock faces echo throughout the valley.
+Yeah, these hills are alive!

 If that hasn’t convinced you, I cannot emphasize enough how perfectly quaint the Mountain Hostel is.
-There’s swinging wicker chairs and hammocks throughout the property to chill out in, they have a whole outdoor lounge space with comfy couches and a fire pit, and you’ll have an endless supply of choose-your-own-topping woodfire pizzas at your disposal.
-Everyone I met there was incredibly kind and open-minded, with drinks shared over many rounds of Uno and BS played late into the night.
+There’s swinging wicker chairs and hammocks throughout the property to chill out in, and you’ll have an endless supply of choose-your-own-topping wood-fired pizza at your disposal.
+Everyone I met there was incredibly kind and open-minded, with drinks shared over many rounds of card games played late into the night.

-I’m not a big hostel person (and I really only do it in between hotel stints to save money), but I could rave on and on about the Mountain Hostel forever — it’s one of my favorite places I’ve ever stayed and I would absolutely come back here in a heartbeat.
-It’s even family friendly, offering private double rooms for families, along with mixed and female shared dorms.
 If that’s not enticing enough, you’re almost guaranteed to run into their hostel cat, Shadow.
-My best friend and I thought we were basically Snow White summoning this barn cat back to the hostel with us, but it turns out he lives there and just wanted our Nutella toast from the free breakfast brunch.
-Plus there’s live music and DJ sets, easy access to hiking trails, close proximity to the Mürren ski area, and a host of other adventure activities at your doorstep.
-Here I am going on and on again, but I seriously adore this place.
+My best friend and I thought we were Snow White summoning this barn cat back to the hostel, but it turns out he lives there and just wanted our Nutella toast from the breakfast spread!
+Here I am going on and on, but I seriously adore this place.

 Pro Tip: